I think you'll agree with me when I say that Elephant is probably one of the biggest and strongest animals on our planet.

-Depending on the actual color of elephant which appears within your dream, they may have several meanings.
+Depending on the actual color of the elephant, which appears within your dream, they may have several meanings.

 It might signify somebody powerful and big or something big you deal with in your waking life.

-Dream about a baby elephant might represent a problem which seems to be insignificant or small now but has the possibility of getting worse in near future.
+Dream about a baby elephant might represent a problem that seems to be insignificant or small now but has the possibility of getting worse in the future.